MetaphorData/connectors/metaphor/synapse/README.md

     2. Click the workspace which will be used in the Synapse connector.
     3. Click `Access control(IAM)` tab on the left-hand panels.
     4. Click `+Add` and select `Add role assignment` to add role-based permissions to the AD app we created in the first step.
-    5. add build-in role `Reader` or custom role to the app and wait for a few minutes for applied to all resources.
+    5. Add build-in role `Reader` or custom role to the app and wait for a few minutes for applied to all resources.

        - the build-in `Reader` role has more permissions than required by the connector.
 To limit the permission, you can create a custom role with only `"Microsoft.Synapse/*/read"` permission.
        Sample permission JSON file as follow:
           ```json
           {
             "id": "<role_id>",
             "properties": {
                   "roleName": "",
                   "description": "",
                   "assignableScopes": [""],
                   "permissions": [
                       {
                           "actions": [
                             "Microsoft.Synapse/*/read"
                           ],
                           "notActions": [],
                           "dataActions": [],
                           "notDataActions": []
                       }
                   ]
             }
           }
           ```

 3. Follow the steps to set up/check enough permissions in Microsoft Azure Synapse portal to perform Azure Synapse connector:
     1. Go to your synapse workspace portal.
-       - if you cannot find it, go to [Azure Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Synapse%2Fworkspaces) then click the workspace and you could find Workspace web URL in `Overview` section
+       - if you cannot find it, go to [Azure Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Synapse%2Fworkspaces) then click the workspace and you could find Workspace web URL in `Overview` section.
-    2. Click `Manage` on the left-hand panel
+    2. Click `Manage` on the left-hand panel.
-    3. Select `Access control` (Security -> Access control)
+    3. Select `Access control` (Security -> Access control).
     4. Click `+ Add` then add role-based permissions to the AD app we created in the first step.
-    5. Role select `Synapse Monitoring Operator`
+    5. Role select `Synapse Monitoring Operator`.
     6. Wait for a few minutes for permission apply and then could start to use Synapse connector.

 ## Config File